Life Sew Beautiful

 Filed under: costumes,kids' stuff — faithandfamily @ 9:27 pm

-Well, if there’s one thing I’m good for, it’s making American-Indian costumes for my kids and their cousins.
-I suppose on my tombstone someday the epitaph might say something like, “She was a great maker of American-Indian costumes for her beloved family.”
-It all started a few years ago when my oldest daughter really wanted to be an Indian for Halloween.
+Well, if there’s one thing I’m good for, it’s making Native-American costumes for my kids and their cousins.
+I suppose on my tombstone someday the epitaph might say something like, “She was a great maker of Native-American costumes for her beloved family.”
+It all started a few years ago when my oldest daughter really wanted to be an ‘Indian’ for Halloween.
 And since that costume went so well, and because my kids and their cousins love to play dress-up, last year for my niece’s birthday, I made her a similar costume.
-And then this past October, one of my nephews said, “Will you please make me an Indian costume for my birthday?”
-So, Aunt Addy did her best and managed to draft a pattern and come up with a boy’s American-Indian costume.
+And then this past October, one of my nephews said, “Will you please make me an ‘Indian’ costume for my birthday?”
+So, Aunt Addy did her best and managed to draft a pattern and come up with a boy’s Native-American costume.
 And then when my son saw it, he wanted one too, so he got a matching one.
 And then, most recently, my other nephew said, “Aunt Addy, will you make me a costume too?”
-So, he got his AddyMade Indian costume yesterday for his birthday.
+So, he got his AddyMade Native-American costume yesterday for his birthday.

 P1050336P1050340P1050348